 Determining your home’s value is crucial for both home purchase and mortgage refinances.
 For home purchase, you can see if the seller’s price matches the actual home value.
 For mortgage refinancing, the appraisal can decide if the homeowner is even qualified to refinance at all.
-The team at LowerMyBills breaks down all the relevant questions you need answering regarding to the home appraisal process.
+The team at LowerMyBills breaks down all the relevant questions you need answering regarding the home appraisal process.

 What is a Home Appraisal?

-An appraisal is when an un-biased 3rd party is paid to come to your home in order to determine your home’s value.
+An appraisal is when an un-biased 3rd party is paid to come to your home to determine your home’s value.
 The appraiser is a licensed and certified professional who is qualified to give their opinion of a home’s value.
 An appraisal is required for both home purchases and mortgage refinancing and is incredibly important.
 It usually takes about 30-45 minutes and the appraiser will take note of the home’s features.
 The appraiser will take photos of both the interior and exterior of the home, so it is important to clean the home and show off its best angles!

 The appraiser will also compare your home to other properties that have recently been sold with similar features and size so that it’ll be a fair comparison and estimate.
 Once the appraiser has determined your home’s value, the lender will use this information to decide how much they will loan.
 The lender will also use this information to see if the mortgagee is eligible for a mortgage refinance.